cjerry1243/Tacotron2-SpeechGesture/README.md

 ## Data Processing
 ### Download GENEA22 Data
-Get the dataset (v1) from GENEA Challenge 2022 and unzip all files.
+- Get the dataset (v1) from GENEA Challenge 2022 and unzip all files.
 Put the "dataset_v1" under this repository.
 Create a "tst" folder under the "dataset_v1" directory and put all test data inside.

-Your file hierarchy should look like this:
+Your file hierarchy should look like the following:
 ```
 dataset_v1/
     trn/